-Founded in 1976, the Berndt Museum is The University of Western Australia’s (UWA) major collection of Aboriginal and Torres Strait Islander art and culture, including Asian and Melanesian objects.
+Founded in 1976, the Berndt Museum of Anthropology is The University of Western Australia’s (UWA) major collection of Aboriginal and Torres Strait Islander art and culture, including Asian and Melanesian objects.
 It is the premier university-based museum that focuses on Aboriginal Australia in the world.

-The Berndt Museum manages the Ronald M and Catherine H Berndt Collections, as well as several hundred individual collections of objects that have been presented over the past 40 years.
+The BMA manages the Ronald M and Catherine H Berndt Collections, as well as several hundred individual collections of objects that have been presented over the past 40 years.
 It also manages the Ronald M and Catherine H Berndt Archives, as well as countless individual archives belonging to Aboriginal and non-Aboriginal benefactors alike.

 The richness of the collections includes not only the extensive archives, art and object collections, but film, sound and photographic collections of substantial proportions.
 Brought together over time, the combination of donations, gifts and acquisitions has built a collection that has great depth and breadth with substantiated interest in further research and steeped in Aboriginal history.
 It is a collection of national significance to be shared with all Australians and the international community.

 The Berndt Museum of Anthropology enriches research, teaching and learning on the campus of UWA and with communities across Australia and internationally by: